NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsB.clean.rst

 (1) Type this line as a direct command into the interpreter, press
 <ENTER> and then type some keys.
 REPeat a: REMark

-Now press break and all of those keypresses which you performed after entering the line will be shown.
+Now press break and all of those key presses which you performed after entering the line will be shown.
 Replace REMark by BCLEAR and try the same.

-Normally it is okay for all keypresses to be stored in a buffer - if a program cannot cope with the typist's speed, no keypresses will be lost.
+Normally it is okay for all key presses to be stored in a buffer - if a program cannot cope with the typist's speed, no key presses will be lost.
 But sometimes this feature may not be welcome.

 (2) Even on very good keyboards the phenomenon of key-bounce appears,